DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 #### Initial Response Dialogue
 This is the text that pops up immediately after picking up the journal entry.
 It should be a short reaction from Allister or one of his allies about the entry.

 In general, this should be a brief assessment of the entry's text and an acknowledgement of the research objective.
+However, maybe it shouldn't be a regurgitation of the text itself.
+This way, the player is aware that the characters are reading the journal entry, but it doesn't feel redundant.

+> Note: for the first journal entry, Allister and/or his allies should make it plainly obvious that:
+> - You need to read the journal entries to progress
+> - You need to complete the objectives in order to unlock the next journal entry

 #### Objective Complete Dialogue
 This is the text that pops up immediately after completing the journal entry's objective.
 It should be a short reaction from Allister or one of his allies about having completed the objective.

 This way, the player is aware of their progress and feels a sense of accomplishment.
+This should be fairly brief, as this usually takes place in the middle of a run and we don't want to disrupt the flow too much.

 # Sample Journal Entries